lsds/sgx-lkl/samples/languages/python/README.md

 The Python script is located in the `app/` folder, the Docker image is defined in the `Dockerfile`.
 Have a look at both files to understand what is happening.

-We can now convert the Docker image into a filesystem image which SGX-LKL can use:
+We can now convert the Docker image into a filesystem image suitable for SGX-LKL:

 ```sh
 sgx-lkl-disk create --docker=pythonapp --size=300M pythonapp.img